-Tribal Wars 2 has drastically improved visuals that immediately put it ahead of its predecessor, as well as a few new features and building types to interest the veterans of the game.
+Tribal Wars 2 has drastically improved visuals that immediately put it ahead of its predecessor making it one of the best free games available for the Middle Ages, as well as a few new features and building types to interest the veterans of the game.
 Annoyingly, the combat system still cannot be accurately described as anything other than a number-crunching affair; your battles with other players unfold through a table of numbers, pitting your tribal level (calculated by the sum of your building levels plus the state of your military) against theirs in a glorified numbers table.
 This is a disappointment, particularly when you consider that Forge of Empires allows you to actually experience the battlefield.

 This medieval building game still deserves to be on this list because of the level of it’s competition and player base, but its combat system still needs improving and it can be a little too time-intensive when you run out of your initial stock of money/resources.
 Read Our Full Review Here.

 From Spain to India, Crusader Kings III gives you the chance to rewrite history in the third game in the popular grand strategy series and for the first time rpg elements are introduced into the series leading to many fans already thinking the game is the most complex and rich story driven medieval rpg game around for a long time.
 As usual you exercise skills in diplomacy and war (warefare has been majorly expanded) to succeed and expand your kingdom.
 People will plot against you left, right and center in uniquely written narratives.
 A rich medieval world awaits you in this RPG title that promises so much fans of the games.
 There are both online PVP and single modes.
 CK III was released in September this year.